Peer Support Services

 A certified peer specialist is a person with a lived experience of a mental health condition that supports and assists others in their recovery.
 Certified peer specialists can help improve outcomes by modeling successful behaviors and coping strategies and by guiding others in effectively utilizing community resources.
 A growing body of evidence supports the benefits of peer specialists in supporting mental health recovery and physical well-being, across a range of mental health and primary care settings.
 (1.2)

-Interested in what peer services look like in each Region IV state?
-See our peer resources by visiting our Products & Resources Catalog.
+- Interested in what peer services look like in your Region IV state?
+See our peer resources by visiting our Products & Resources Catalog or clicking on your state below.

 1. Chinman, Matthew, et al. "Peer support services for individuals with serious mental illnesses: assessing the evidence."
 Psychiatric Services 65.4 (2014): 429-441.